Meet The Team!

 Prof. William M. Schniedewind (University of California, Los Angeles)

-Prof. William Schniedewind holds the Kershaw Chair of Ancient Eastern Mediterranean Studies at UCLA.
-A world-renowned scholar of the Hebrew Bible and Northwest Semitic languages, his research explores the socio-historical context of ancient Israel and the evolution of biblical literature.
+Prof. William Schniedewind is a world-renowned scholar of the Hebrew Bible and Northwest Semitic languages, his research explores the socio-historical context of ancient Israel and the evolution of biblical literature.
 His involvement in the Tel Shaddud Regional Project provides a crucial linguistic and historical framework, bridging the gap between the material finds in the field and the textual records of the ancient Near East to better understand the cultural identity of the Jezreel Valley’s inhabitants.

 Prof. Dr. Joachim J. Krause (Ruhr University Bochum)